 Winner of the AEJMC award for the best journalism and mass communication history book of 2004 and a 2004 Choice Outstanding Academic Title Award, this book restores radio to its rightful place in the history of black protest, race relations, and southern culture during the middle fifty years of the 20th century.

-Brian Ward is professor of American Studies at the University of Manchester.
-He is author of the multi-award winning book, Just My Soul Responding: Rhythm and Blues, Black Consciousness, and Race Relations (1998), editor of Media, Culture, and the Modern African American Freedom Struggle (2001), and co-editor of The Making of Martin Luther King and the Civil Rights Movement (1996).
+Brian Ward is professor of American studies at the University of Northumbria.
+He is author and editor of many books including Just My Soul Responding: Rhythm and Blues, Black Consciousness, and Race Relations; Media, Culture, and the Modern African American Freedom Struggle; and The American South and the Atlantic World.

 No Sample Chapter AvailableAwards